 What Patchplanner does is to separate those printed elements in the design file and relay them so they take up the least amount of space.
 This data is then used to expose the smallest plate possible using an imager such as a ThermoFlexX.
 We can then send the information to a cutting table, for example, a Zund machine.
 Patchplanner software will control the cutting pattern, resulting in fast and accurate cutting.

-Using an AV Flexologic system the plate would then be reassembled on to a plastic carrier ready for the printing press.
+The plate would then be reassembled on to a plastic carrier ready for the printing press.
 The high level of automation offered by these systems, combined with their speed and precision, makes this an extremely cost effective method of producing flexo plates for this sort of job.